Maximinodotpy/articles/001 - Quiz Game/_blog/article.md

+---
-# Simple quiz in the console with python.
+name: 'Simple quiz in the console with python.'
+tags: [python, quiz]
-**How to make a simple quiz with python and some modules like os, colored, and json.**
+description: 'How to make a simple quiz with python and some modules like os, colored, and json.'
+---

 ## Idea
 In this tutorial, we will make a simple quiz program with python and some excellent modules like json, colored and random.